-Net Profit and Net Profit Margin
+Net (Loss)/Profit and Net Profit Margin

-The Group's net profit decreased by approximately HK\$1.5 million, from approximately HK\$2.3 million for the year ended 31 March 2018 to approximately HK\$0.8 million for the year ended 31 March 2019, representing a decline of approximately 65.2%.
-The decrease in net profit was mainly attributed by the decrease in revenue and gross profit as mentioned above, offset by the absence of non-recurring listing expense and increase in other income.
+The Group's net profit decreased by approximately HK\$24.6 million, from net profit of approximately HK\$0.8 million for the year ended 31 March 2019 to net loss of approximately HK\$23.8 million for the years ended 31 March 2020.
+The decrease in net profit was mainly due to decreases in revenue and gross profit as mentioned above.

-The Group's net profit margin were approximately 0.3% and 0.8% for the year ended 31 March 2019 and 2018 respectively, and such decrease was mainly due to the reasons illustrated above.
+The Group's net profit margins were approximately negative 15.2% and 0.3% for the year ended 31 March 2020 and 2019 respectively, and the decrease was mainly due to reasons illustrated above.